 My tent and its owner is not the only thing that appears to be wearing out on this trip.
 My well-documented shoe repairs, along with my main cycling socks are disintegrating.
 My cycling gloves that I bought on this trip are worn and have tears in them.
 The handlebar tape is seeing its last days.
 Yesterday, my back pannier needed "field" repairs to keep on the bike.
 The cyclometer has not worked for weeks and the heart monitor is intermittently active.
 Both battery issues, I presume.
 This will be the third battery on the cyclometer, but I am not going to change it out.
 All in all, not bad really, but normal wear and tear is showing its ugly head.

 Kancamangus pass was the highest climb of the last week and on the elevation profile, looked daunting.
 Yes, it was the highest and longest climb of the week, but comparatively turned out to be the easiest.
 The grade was gradual and steady for the 12 miles of climbing.
 The weather was perfect, overcast and cool, giving the sensation that this pass could be climbed all day.
 Where the earlier climbs had 10 and 12 percent grades, this climb and descent was about 7% at the worst and made both up and down hill exhilarating.
-I hardly had to tap my breaks on the way down except for the roughest spots I the road.
-On the earlier descents I was burning some breaks.
+I hardly had to tap my breaks on the way down except for the roughest spots on the road.
+On the earlier mountain descents I was burning some break pads.
 The views and the Pemigewasset River cascading over the abundance of rocks and stones made this a top 3 ride of the trip.
-I have discovered of all the landscape features, I have enjoyed to creeks, rivers and falls the most.
-It will not top the 94 mile climb in Idaho, but it will compete for a podium finish for sure.
+I have discovered of all the landscape features that have been encountered, I have enjoyed the creeks, rivers and falls the most.
+This ride will not top the 94 mile climb in Idaho, but it will compete for a podium finish for sure.
 Loved this ride today.

 Early in the day, I crossed the Appalachian trail and met some hikers by the road.
 They were trying to hitch hike into Lincoln for supplies.
 Three of the hikers were mid twenties, but one was about age with full dreadlocks that just did not quite fit.
 He had recently hooked up with this team, but had actually started his hike in Key West.
 They eventually catch a lift and pass me.
 I run into them again in Lincoln where they holler out and I whip in a parking lot to chat a second.
 The 50 year old is massaging his gnarled feet while holding court on some hiking philosophy.
 At that very moment I decide that bike touring across the country beats hiking the Appalachian Trail.